A Forum for Vigorous Debate, Cornerstone of Democracy

 The Center has a definite stench of elitism, which reflects that of writing and art in general.
 Its 2023 conference, for example, takes place at “The Resort and Conference Center at Hyannis.”
 Self-glorification seems to have become its m.o., as in “our distinguished faculty,” “acclaimed authors teachers,” and “vibrant, nationally recognized literary organization.”
 A thinking individual would, of course, wonder who made the “distinguished” and “acclaimed” designations and why.
 Twelve Conference “faculty” designates and three “agents” have been chosen to teach the courses.

 As for the monetary aspect of the Center, pages 17 and 18 of its brochure inform that to attend, the cost is $80; and to listen to Klinkenborg, the cost is an additional $30.
 The writing courses are as high as $170 (for three sessions).
 For a one-hour manuscript evaluation by a chosen “mentor,” the cost is an additional $150.
 The Center is financed partially, if not largely, by public tax dollars via the Mass Cultural Council and the Arts Foundation of Cape Cod.
 The Cape Cod 5 Cents Savings Bank is also a funder.
 A few of the course titles that stand out, at least for me, include “Selling More Books on Amazon,” “Query Killers,” “Agent Panel,” and “Poetic Form: Thinking inside the Box.”
 The last one seems to sadly incarnate poets and writers today.
-As for “Tone in Poetry,” another course, I wrote the following poem a decade ago.
+As for “Tone in Poetry,” the title of another course, I wrote the following poem a decade ago.
 Do you think the Center would like it?
 Do you think it would like me to read it at the Conference and discuss the need for real criticism and debate in the field of writing?
 Well, I sent this essay to the Center.
 No response was ever received…

 The Tone Is the Message Is the Tone